 |Fuel Tank Capacity||50-litres|

 |Seating Capacity||5 Passengers (2+3 layout)|

-The power to retard speed will come from power assisted ventilated disc units at front axle whereas the rear axle will make do with drum brakes.
-Suspension set up on the new Civic will include multi-link forks at front and stabilizer shockers at rear.
-As for tyres, the sedan is expected to use 195/65 R15 sized units in front and rear.
+Stopping power on the new Civic will come from assisted ventilated disc units at front and the rear axle will use drum units.
+The suspension set up will comprise of multi-link forks and stabilizer shockers at front and rear respectively.
+Additionally, it will sit on the 195/65 R15 tyres at front and rear.